On LASSO for Predictive Regression: Adaptive LASSO with Unit Roots

 In this section, we study LASSO with $p$ unit root regressors.
-To fix ideas, we investigate the asymptotic behavior of Alasso, Plasso, and Slasso under a simplistic nonstationary regression model.
-This model helps us understand the technical issues in LASSO arising from nonstationary predictors under conventional choices of tuning parameters.
-Section \ref{sec:MRC} will generalize the model to include I(0), I(1) and cointegrated predictors altogether.
+To fix ideas, we investigate the asymptotic behavior of Alasso under a simple nonstationary regression model to better understand the technical issues arising from nonstationary predictors.
+Section \ref{sec:MRC} generalizes the model to include the I(0), (local) unit roots, and cointegrated predictors.